 Main Components of the Gestalt Approach to Therapy

-There are four focal points of Gestalt therapy that help to summarize the main components.
-These are the phenomenological method, dialogical relationship, field theoretical strategy, and experimental freedom.
+There are four focal points of Gestalt therapy that help to summarize the main components: The phenomenological method, dialogical relationship, field theoretical strategy, and experimental freedom.

 Here are the four components of the Gestalt approach:1,3,5

-- Field theoretical strategy: the “field theory” is foundational to Gestalt therapy, and is constructed on the basic belief that humans can only be understood in the context of their lives.
+- Field theoretical strategy: The “field theory” is constructed on the basic belief that humans can only be understood in the context of their lives.
 This includes their current and past relationships, experiences, situations, and settings, which all work to help shape the individual and their patterns of response.

 What Can Gestalt Therapy Help With?

-However, there still hasn’t been enough research to determine which issues the Gestalt approach can treat and how effective Gestalt therapy is overall.
-Three studies comparing Gestalt to other proven treatments–cognitive behavioral therapy (CBT), person-centeredness, and psychodynamic therapy–found it just as effective.6
+There hasn’t been enough scientific research to determine which issues the Gestalt approach can treat and how effective Gestalt therapy is overall.
+However, three studies comparing Gestalt to other proven treatments (cognitive behavioral therapy (CBT), person-centeredness, and psychodynamic therapy) found it just as effective.7

 - Depression or mood disorders like bipolar disorder